 - To fight against corruption and crime.

-- To encourage Cashless economy.
+- To encourage a Cashless economy.

 Demonetization in India

-Since Government’s surprised announcement in 8 Nov 2016, India’s Demonetization drive has been widely debated and lots of pros and cons have been brought out by the critics.
+Since Government’s surprising announcement on 8 Nov 2016, India’s Demonetization drive has been widely debated and lots of pros and cons have been brought out by the critics.
 Earlier, Demonetization in India has occurred two times.
 First in 1946, during the rule of Jawaharlal Nehru and second in 1978, during the rule Janata Party Government.
 According to the sources of government, the primary reason behind demonetization was to crackdown the funds used for illegal activates ranging from tax stealing to financial terrorism.
-But this sudden ban on 500 and 1000 rupee banknotes results long queues at bank and small business owners and households struggled to lot to find cash.
+But this sudden ban on 500 and 1000 rupee banknotes results in long queues at bank and small business owners and households struggled to lot to find cash.

-As the Indian Economy was dominated by cash transactions at the time demonetization and demonetized notes composed more than 80% of India’s circulating money, the disruption was huge.
+As the Indian economy was dominated by cash transactions at the time demonetization and demonetized notes composed more than 80% of India’s circulating money, the disruption was huge.